unano/moviesApp-server/readme.md

 >1.
 Swagger

 I use Swagger to do API documentation.
+And all
 ![][swagger1]
 ![][swagger2]
 ![][swagger3]